vitpia/markdown-cv/index.md

 **Ingeborg Roete**, *Radboud University*

 ## Teaching
-_Research Master’s Programme in Cognitive Neuroscience, Radboud University, Nijmegen_ `2017-present`
+_Research Master’s Programme in Cognitive Neuroscience, Radboud University_
+`2017-present`
 Lecturer for “Cognitive Neuroscience of Memory” (2017-2018) and “Trends in Cognitive Sciences” (2018-2019)

-_Bachelor’s Programme in Psychology, Radboud University, Nijmegen_ `2017-2018`
+_Bachelor’s Programme in Psychology, Radboud University_
+`2017-2018`
 Lecturer for “Brain and Cognition”